 The transition to cloud computing infrastructure has resulted in a distributed software development landscape, which has aided in the growth and size of software development.
 DevOps enables teams to create, test, and deploy software faster by leveraging various services throughout the development lifecycle.
 However, doing so has introduced new cybersecurity vulnerabilities that traditional information security silos are ill-equipped to manage.
 The DevSecOps sector – a field whose central pillar is secret management – was designed to secure the DevOps environment.
 Therefore, cloud security has become part of the DevOps team’s duties.
 Being proactive about cloud security management (CSM) is critical.

 Cloud Security: Secrets and How to Keep Them Safe

-In addition to generating software, developers must now protect their organizations’ secrets from unauthorized or unauthenticated access during the development process.
+In addition to generating software, developers must now protect their organizations’ secrets from unauthorized or unauthenticated access during development.
 But what exactly is a secret?
 Secrets are digital credentials that enable access control, whether human-to-application or application-to-application.
-Passwords, encryption keys, certificates, and API keys are examples of “secrets”.
+Passwords, encryption, certificates, and API keys are examples of “secrets.”

-While there are various commercial and open source technologies to help manage secrets, consider your organization’s budget and requirements and the technologies you currently use.
+While various commercial and open-source technologies help manage secrets, consider your organization’s budget and requirements and the technologies you currently use.
 Your DevOps team’s experience with secret management and the opportunities to implement and keep those technologies current and up to date.

 Because forewarned is forearmed, the sooner this process begins, the better.
 Most companies already use the cloud somehow, so it can be hard to step back and see the big picture.